 I created several pages and covers for magazines in Adobe Illustrator and InDesign.

-This project challenged me to balance aesthetics with accessibility, and it deepened my understanding of how design can amplify important social topics.
+These projects challenged me to balance aesthetics with accessibility, and it deepened my understanding of how design can amplify important social topics.
+They also show how people can get involved and what they can do to help out.

 Samples of ticket designs